B4RT1M/Reinforcement-Learning-/README.md

 If you want to visit the reinforcement learning course click on the following link: https://rob.ai-lab.science/teaching/reinforcement-learning-ro5102-t/

-Assignement 1:
+Assignment 1:
 you can find an description for the first Assignement here: https://drive.google.com/drive/u/0/folders/1Wf1Unco_GhDrTBZ_d7VY7eYsHxrvApX9

+A detailed description of our solution can be found here: https://www.overleaf.com/read/cwfzxhzdtppf

-Assignement 2:
+Assignment 2:

 !
 Not published yet !

-Assignement 3:
+Assignment 3:

 !
 Not published yet !

-Assignement 4:
+Assignment 4:

 !
 Not published yet !

-Assignement 5:
+Assignment 5:

 !
 Not published yet !

-Assignement 6:
+Assignment 6:

 !
 Not published yet !